XpuOS/xsched/examples/1_transparent_sched/README.md

 # >= 1 && <= threshold, recommended to be half of the threshold
 export XSCHED_AUTO_XQUEUE_BATCH_SIZE=8

-# intercept the CUDA calls using the shim library (libcuda.so -> libshimcuda.so)
+# Intercept the CUDA calls using the shim library (libcuda.so -> libshimcuda.so).
-# for cuda, libshimcuda.so implements all the symbols in libcuda.so, and we set
+# For cuda, libshimcuda.so implements all the symbols in libcuda.so, and we set
-# LD_LIBRARY_PATH to the path of the XSched library to intercept the CUDA calls
+# LD_LIBRARY_PATH to the path of the XSched library to intercept the CUDA calls.
-# for other platforms like opencl, we may use LD_PRELOAD to intercept the calls
+# For other platforms like opencl, we may use LD_PRELOAD to intercept the calls.
-# replace <XSCHED_ROOT> with the path of the XSched root directory
+# Replace <install_path> with the path of the XSched installation directory.
-export LD_LIBRARY_PATH=<XSCHED_ROOT>/output/lib:$LD_LIBRARY_PATH
+export LD_LIBRARY_PATH=<install_path>/lib:$LD_LIBRARY_PATH

 # run the app
 ./app